OfflineOnline/ae2Colony/README.md

 # ae2Colony
 A CC:Tweaked lua script that sends AE2 items to Minecolonies

-At some point I'll probably abandon this script, so if you want to use it and make upgrades, go for it!
-Please send me a link so I can maybe use it in the future.
+I expect to abandon this script at some point, if you want to make upgrades/changes feel free to comment somewhere here on the Github.
+I'd like to see it!

 # Original Design Idea
 - Advanced Peripherals adds a cool in-game command "/advancedperipherals getHashItem" that returns an exact "fingerprint" of an item, enchants/ durability etc.